Chinese

 Q1: What special requirements does a BMS have for high-voltage systems (96V and above)?

-A high-voltage BMS needs to support monitoring across a longer series chain, with independent sensing for each cell, and isolation and protection capabilities rated for industrial voltage levels.
-When selecting a BMS, confirm that its rated operating voltage covers your system voltage and that it supports cell-level voltage and temperature monitoring.
+The BMS must support monitoring across a long series chain with independent sensing per cell, and isolation/protection rated for industrial voltage levels.
+Confirm the BMS's rated operating voltage covers your system voltage before selection.

 Q3: What support can Winston Battery provide for classification society reviews?